 This delicious mascarpone whipped cream can be used in a million ways.
 Easy, quick and made from only four ingredients.

 Ideal as a topping or filling that's less sweet than buttercream.
 Yet, still rich and decadent.
-Unlike crema di mascarpone, this contains no eggs or alcohol.
+Unlike crema di mascarpone, this recipe for mascarpone cream contains no eggs or alcohol.

 What you'll love about this recipe

 - Very versatile (see list of uses below).

 - Quick - Less than 10 minutes to make.

 - Uses simple ingredients that are widely available.

 - A mascarpone frosting is less sweet than American buttercream.

 **Please see the recipe card at the bottom of this post for the full list of ingredients.

 The mascarpone cheese should be at just above room temperature before using.
 Cool, but not cold.
 Cold mascarpone tends to look grainy and you might find it difficult to get a smoother, creamier texture for your cream.